This Roasted Beet and Citrus Salad is a terrific, light summer meal! It’s a great side dish, too.

 Instructions

-Preheat oven to 375°.
+- Preheat oven to 375° and line a baking sheet with parchment paper.
 Scrub the beets and pat them dry.
-Rub them with 1 tablespoon of the olive oil, and sprinkle with sea salt.
-Place on a foil-covered baking sheet and bake for about an hour, or until they are tender when pierced with a knife.
+Rub them with 1 tablespoon of the olive oil, and sprinkle with ½ teaspoon sea salt.
+Place them on the prepared baking sheet and bake for about an hour, or until they are tender when pierced with a knife.
 Set aside and allow to cool.

-Add the orange juice, lime juice and vinegar to a large bowl and mix together.
+- Add the orange juice, lime juice and vinegar to a large bowl and mix together.
 Slowly add the remaining olive oil to the bowl while whisking the mixture.
-Add beets to the bowl, toss to coat, and season with salt and pepper to taste.
+Add beets to the bowl, toss to coat, and season with the remaining salt and pepper.
 Gently fold in the orange slices.
 Cover bowl and let sit for about an hour to allow the flavors to mingle.

-When ready to serve, toss the arugula into a bowl along dressed beets and oranges.
+- When ready to serve, toss the arugula into a bowl along dressed beets and oranges.
 Top with the toasted pistachios, scallions and parsley.
-Serve and enjoy!
-(That’s what she said.)

 I love beets!
 This salad looks great!
 Thanks for linking up at our Gluten Free Fridays party!
 I have tweeted and pinned your entry to our Gluten Free Fridays board on Pinterest! 🙂